hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 10. Enter the name of the management group.

 11. Click **Add** to add the node to the group that you specified.<br> The node is added to the Management Group.

+## Next Steps

+- Configure HP StoreVirtual VSA **(REQUIRED)**.

+	HP StoreVirtual VSA Software is a Virtual Storage Appliance that provides the complete array functionality on top of Linux KVM environment without an external array hardware.
+It eliminates the need for external shared storage required to implement block storage features.
+It uses scale-out, distributed clustering to provide a pool of storage with enterprise storage features and simple management.

+	For intructions, see the [Configuring HP StoreVirtual VSA for Block Storage](/helion/openstack/ga/install/vsa/) document.

+- Install DNS as a service (DNSaaS) (Optional).

+	Our managed DNS service, based on the OpenStack Designate project, is engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.

+	For installation intructions, see [DNSaaS Beta Installation and Configuration](/helion/openstack/ga/install/dnsaas/).

 <!---## Next step